cypress-io/cypress/docs/source/api/commands/getcookies.md

 ## Yields {% helper_icon yields %}

-`cy.getCookies()` yields an array cookie objects.
+`cy.getCookies()` yields an array of cookie objects.
 Each cookie object has the following properties:

 - `name`
 - `value`